Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

 Figure~\ref{fig:NonIADipole} shows the cloud sizes $R_G(t)$ of an expanding non-interacting cloud in an $8\,E_r$ deep quasi 2D lattice as a function of the dipole laser power during the expansion.
 The red line denotes a fit with the expected dynamics (Eq.~\ref{eqn:fitfct}) to the first $20\,\text{ms}$.
 While the initial expansion velocity depends only slightly on the residual confinement, it completely dominates the size after long expansion times.

 The largest cloud sizes are reached if the confinement created by the dipole trap precisely compensates the anticonfinement due to the lattice.
 This situation corresponds to dipole powers between $p=2/3$ and $p=1$ in Fig.\ \ref{fig:NonIADipole}.
-Both an over- and an under-compensation lead to deviations from the expected ballistic behaviour and limit the cloud size by either classical reflections or Bragg reflections of the expanding atoms.
+Both an over- and an under-compensation lead to deviations from the expected ballistic behavior and limit the cloud size by either classical reflections or Bragg reflections of the expanding atoms.

-In the well-compensated case the leading correction to the homogeneous Hubbard model (Eq.~\ref{hubbard}) arises from the fact that the hopping rate in any given direction becomes larger when an atom is not any more in the center of the corresponding laser beam.
+In the well-compensated case the leading correction to the homogeneous Hubbard model arises from the fact that the hopping rate in any given direction becomes larger when an atom is not in the center of the corresponding laser beam any more.
 This effect can easily be described quantitatively by modeling the experimental laser profiles.
 For a distance of 100 lattice constants from the center, the hopping rate increases by about 25\%.
-Figure~\ref{fig:Jvar} shows the resulting density profiles in the non-interacting case, which reproduce all features of Fig.\ \ref{fig:NonIA} of the main text with the exception of the last panel at $80\,$ms, where additional potentials due to technical imperfections in the alignment and beam shapes of the dipole and lattice beams become important.
+Figure~\ref{fig:Jvar} shows the resulting density profiles in the non-interacting case, which reproduce all features of Fig.\ 2 of the main text.

 In the interacting case the clouds remain much smaller and these effects can completely be neglected.